VeraBelingheri/MaSySeNe_Project/README.md

 ## CSRF

-### WITH A SESSION ON http://localhost/project-team-insecure/ OPEN
+### WITH A SESSION ACTIVE ON http://localhost/project-team-insecure/ OPEN

 Go to http://trasformadigitale.it/attacco-csrf.html and reload http://localhost/project-team-insecure/ to see the attack succeeded